Akela-Chalumeau/Java-project/README.md

 Instructions:
 You can send your spaceships using the mouse by clicking on your planet, dragging all the way to the destination planet, and releasing.
+That way, you will send a whole scadron.
+If you click on it, the scadron will stop so you can redirect the spaceshipe to change your target or decide to help one of your planets.
+You can also change the amount of spaceships sent with the keyboard.
+By pressing the upwards arrow ↑, you can increase the percentage of spaceships you send ; and by pressing the downwards arrow ↓, you can decrease it.
+The percentage by defalut is 50%.